 The pancreas is the organ located just behind the stomach and uses enzymes to assist with digestion.
 According to the American Cancer Society, the average lifetime risk of developing pancreatic cancer is 1 in 64, making it account for 3% of all cancers in the US.
 Not all people have the same risk of developing pancreatic cancer, however.
-Certain risk factors play a huge role in the likeliness of developing pancreatic cancer.
-Though there is so much unknown about how the identified risk factors actually lead to a diagnosis, positive lifestyle changes can be helpful in keeping your body healthy and possibly even prevent the development of pancreatic cancer.
+Certain risk factors play a huge role in the likelihood of developing pancreatic cancer.
+Though there is so much unknown about how the identified risk factors actually lead to a diagnosis, positive lifestyle changes can be helpful in keeping your body healthy and possibly even preventing the development of pancreatic cancer.

 What is Pancreatic Cancer?

 Pancreatic Cancer Causes